alex-klyuev/bitcoin-transactions-and-wallets/README.md

 Transaction: {
   Inputs: [{
-    Txid: hash of this transaction input (see below), Sender Public Key: anyone can use this key to verify 1. ownership of this UTXO and 2. authenticity of this transaction,
+    Txid: hash of this transaction input (see below), Sender Public Key: anyone can use this key to verify
+      1. ownership of this UTXO
+      2. authenticity of this transaction,
     Value: BTC amount
   }],
   Outputs: [{